teemtee/fmf/docs/context.rst

 Comparison
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Left vs Right side of the expression

+Value on the left always comes from dimension, it describes what is known
+about the context and should be as specific as possible (this is up to the
+calling tool).
+Value on the right comes from the rule and the creator of this
+rule sets how precise they want to be.
+When Left side is not specific enough its missing version parts are treated as
+if they were lower than the right side.
+However Left side needs to contain at least
+one version part.

+Equality vs comparing order

+It is always possible to evaluate whether two values are (not) equal.
+When names and common version parts as requested by the right side match
+then two values are equal.

+However order between two values is defined only if they match by name.
+If names don't match then values cannot be compared and expression is
+skipped.

+Comparing within same Major version

 Comparing distribution across their major versions can be tricky.
 One cannot easily say that e.g. ``centos-8.0 > centos-7.9``.
 In this case ``centos-8.0`` was released sooner than